 CHECK OUT: How To Make Slime Less Sticky

-FLUFFY SLIME: Fluffy slime doesn’t stay fluffy for more than a day or so.
-As you know the foam shaving cream is filled with air and decreases over time.
-I wouldn’t suggest fluffy slime as the best party favors.
+FLUFFY SLIME: Fluffy slime doesn’t stay fluffy for over a day.
+As you know, the foam shaving cream is filled with air and decreases over time.
+I wouldn’t suggest fluffy slime as the best party favor.

 If you want to send kids home with a bit of slime from a camp, party, or classroom project, I would suggest packages of reusable containers from the dollar store.
 For large groups, we have used condiment containers as seen here.